federgraph/fleetrace-help-en/blog/fr01-update-4.md

 # About FR01 Updates, old updates

-This is a pseudo blog post, from 2019-05-21, 05 = May.
+This is a pseudo blog post, from 2019-05-21.

 - I wanted to add an old *Blog Post*, about Update 2.
-- And I wanted to briefly deal with Update 4, because it existed.
+- I wanted to briefly deal with Update 4, because it existed.
-- And I have made some small modifications of the [theme](cayman-theme-mods.html).
+- I have made some small modifications of the [theme](cayman-theme-mods.html).

 ## Update 2